initbiz/initbiz.github.io/cumulussubscriptions/index.md

 1. if he decides to prolongate, than he will automatically create order for next $150 and his subscription will prolongate typically for the next year,
 1. there is a half of the year left for the current subscription to end.
 So that if he decides to upgrade his plan to **Pro**, he will have to pay the difference between prices for the period that has left.
 In this case the difference in prices is $100, so for the half of the year it's $50 still left to pay (see `PriceCalculator` section below).

+## Upgrade guide

+### v.1 to v.2

+The `SubscriptionRepository` was removed.
+All methods from the repository were moved to `Subscription` model.
+Refer to the model code for more info.